postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 ### Ubuntu

+!!! note

+If you're looking to use PostgresML in production, [try our cloud](https://postgresml.org/plans).
+We support serverless deployments with modern GPUs for startups of all sizes, and dedicated GPU hardware for larger teams that would like to tweak PostgresML to their needs.

+!!!

 For Ubuntu, we compile and ship packages that include everything needed to install and run the extension.
 At the moment, only Ubuntu 22.04 (Jammy) is supported.